tor-iv/Pokedex/README.md

 Our biggest source for our data is a json file with a plethora of pokemon.
 Specifically it is a big list of dictionaries of the pokemon.
 Using this json file we were able to create our list and implement it into our REST API.

 **COMPLEXITY**

+Subjectively pretty high complexity, considering there are many moving parts with over 15 files, 1500+ lines of code, and each with their own functions and variables, as well as using various types of requests.
+For second year college students entering into their third year, and with a time constraint of about 4-5 days, this project seemed to challenge us but proved to be a great learning experience as well.
+From building our own backend REST API server, controllers with event handlers, object oriented library, unit tests, and then connecting it to our own front end UI, we would say this was our most challenging, yet exciting project to date.